 I created a new installation and added an extra value within my space that was located in the beautiful, historical Opera di Santa Croce in the old city centre of Florence.
 As always, the realization of my installation and performance was guided by the space and architecture that was available.

-I made a combination between the original performance video and original situation in dialogue with the Real; the exact same situation and live performance.
+I made a combination between the original performance and the video in dialogue with the real; the exact same situation and live performance.
 I added an interactive part in which there was the option for visitors to come sit with me, on the opposite side of the ticking clock.
 In attempt to let people really feel within their bodies what it feels like to sit down, and to make them realize [through the ticking clock] that we are doing this for 6 to 8 to 11 hours per day.
-Confronting.
+Confrontation via me.

 Amongst others, like Diane Pernet, Patrick de Muynck and Jane Rapley, I was also part of the last ‘In conversation with’ panel discussion about fashion, design and education.
 Watch the compilation here.